EtherealEngine/etherealengine-docs/docs/2_devops_deployment/3_installing_projects_from_github.md

 As an admin, go to /admin/settings, then click on the `Server` selector.
 In the right-hand column, you should see a field near the bottom named `Github Private Key`.
 You will need to copy/paste the contents of the .pem file you downloaded earlier here.
-Note that this needs to be the entire text contents of the file - do not try to upload the file.
-It is simplest to open the file in some sort of text editor, then press Ctrl+A to select the entire contents, then Ctrl+C to copy that selection, then click over to the admin page, click this text box, and Ctrl+V to paste the contents.
+Note that this needs to be the entire text contents of the file; there is currently no option to upload the file.
+It is simplest to open the file in some sort of text editor, then press Ctrl+A to select the entire contents, then Ctrl+C to copy that selection, then click over to the admin page, click this text box, and Ctrl+V to paste the contents (substitute Apple Key+<key> for Macs).
 It must begin with `-----BEGIN RSA PRIVATE KEY----- <start of tons of letters>` and end with `<end of tons of letters> -----END RSA PRIVATE KEY-----`.
 Click the Save button once you have pasted it in.

+# Installing Ethereal Engine projects from GitHub

+See [the section 'Graphical Install Flow](../3_concepts/1_projects_api.md) for more information on how to install projects from GitHub.